-On 17 July 1999, certain KLA members arrested from his home in 166. , Prizren, and detained him at the former MUP building in Prizren.
+165. On 17 July 1999, certain KLA members arrested [REDACTED] from his home in [REDACTED], Prizren, and detained him at the former MUP building in Prizren.
 He was beaten and, as a result, died while in detention several hours after his arrest.
+On 18 June 1999, [REDACTED] body was found [REDACTED].

+Rahovec/Orahovac

-On 18 June 1999, body was found Rahovec/Orahovac 167.
-On or about were taken from their homes in Rahovec/Orahovac by certain KLA members.
+166. On or about [REDACTED], [REDACTED] were taken from their homes in Rahovec/Orahovac by certain KLA members.
 They were mistreated before being taken away.
-At least three other people were abducted by certain KLA members on the same day. remains were later recovered. body has never been found.
-Near the end of June 1999, was taken away in a car by certain 168.
-KLA members from in Rahovec/Orahovac.
+At least three other people were abducted by certain KLA members on the same day.
+[REDACTED] remains were later recovered.
+[REDACTED] body has never been found.

+167. Near the end of June 1999, [REDACTED] was taken away in a car by certain KLA members from [REDACTED] in Rahovec/Orahovac.
 He was last seen in the custody of certain KLA members, and his remains have never been found.
-169. 1999.
-On or about was taken from his home in Rahovec/Orahovac by certain KLA members. family members continued to be harassed and mistreated in the days following the abduction.

-was last seen in the custody of certain KLA members, and his remains have never been found.